raspberrypilearning/networking-lessons/DHCP (Dynamic Host Configuration Protocol)/README.md

 Begin by nominating one student to be the DHCP server.
 They own the set of cards, paper and pen/pencil.
 The remaining students are now going to be the dynamic hosts (constantly changing computers) on the network.

 The DHCP server has a set of rules that must be followed, this is the protocol part of the name.
-One of the hosts now wants to join the network.
+One of the hosts now wants to join the network (who's name is *Dave*).
 This is how the conversation should go:

-- HOST: "Hello is there a DHCP server out there?"
+- HOST: "Hello I am *Dave*, is there a DHCP server out there?"
-- DHCP: "Yes I am here"
+- DHCP: "Yes I am here *Dave*.
+I can offer you address X."
-- HOST: "I am *Dave*, please can I have an IP address?"
+- HOST: "DHCP server, can I take address X please."
-- DHCP: "*Dave* here is your address.
-You may keep it for 12 hours."
+- DHCP: "*Dave*, here is address X. You may keep it for 12 hours."

-The DHCP server hands over an address card to *Dave* and writes his name on the paper along with the address that was given, the time it was given out and the lease time.
-In this case 12 hours.
+The DHCP server hands over an address card to *Dave* and writes his name on the paper along with the address that was given, the time *when* it was given and the length of the lease (12 hours).
+The time it was given is used to keep track of the age of the lease, if you subtract the time now from the time the address was given you get the age of the lease.

 Stop for a moment and consider if there was any part of this conversation that was unexpected?
 When a computer joins a network it has no way of knowing if a DHCP server is available - so it sends out a broadcast signal to the whole network asking if one is there.
-If one *is* available it will reply to the host.
-The host then asks to be given an address.
+If one *is* available it will reply to the host offering an address.
+The host then officially requests the address.
 The part you might not have expected is that the address is given with a lease time, in this case 12 hours.
 Consider why this might be and continue below.

+Now let's suppose *Dave* wants to leave the network or is shutting down.
+The conversation would go like this:

+- HOST: "DHCP server, I am *Dave* and I and am giving my IP address back to you"
+- DHCP: "Thank you *Dave*, goodbye"

+*Dave* then hands his address card back to the DHCP server.
+The DHCP server puts the card back with the others and crosses his name out from the piece of paper.
+That address card could now be given out to another computer/host that joins the network.

+Now consider what might happen if *Dave* didn't shut down cleanly, suppose the power cable was suddenly unplugged and he didn't get a chance to neatly give his address back to the DHCP server, or he decided to just run off with it!
+What would happen then?
+The DHCP server won't give out the same address twice so would the address be forever lost in limbo?

+This is where the lease time comes in!
+The address *will* be in limbo but only until the lease time expires.
+After 12 hours of time goes by this will happen:

+- DHCP: *Dave* are you there?
+The 12 hour lease time on your IP address has expired, do you wish to renew it?
+- ...no reply...
+- DHCP: I can now safely give that address to another host.

+The DHCP server makes a new card with that address on, puts it with the others and crosses *Dave* off the list on the paper.

+So that is how this problem is dealt with, all addresses are given out with a time limit attached to them so that in the event of hosts crashing or suddenly leaving the network the DHCP server will slowly repossess those addresses as their lease times expire.

+An alternative version of this conversation might be:

+- DHCP: Dave are you there?
+The 12 hour lease time on your IP address has expired, do you wish to renew it?
+- HOST: Yes I am *Dave* and would like to renew.
+- DHCP: *Dave* you may keep the address for another 12 hours.

+The DHCP server then updates the time at which the address was given to Dave on the paper.
+Note that not all DHCP servers will use a 12 hour lease, it can be either longer or shorter depending on the server in question.